Robust-to-Dynamics Optimization: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Georgina Hall for several insightful discussions (particularly around the content of Proposition~\ref{prop:P.unbounded.not.finite} and Section~\ref{subsubsec:IrEr.switched}), and for her careful reading of our manuscript, which has led to a much improved presentation.
+The authors are grateful to Georgina Hall for several insightful discussions (particularly around the content of Proposition~\ref{prop:P.unbounded.not.finite} and Section~\ref{subsubsec:IrEr.switched}), and to two anonymous referees whose comments have grately improved our manuscript.